-This label is positioned on the right side of the hydraulic tank and front side of the upper frame.
+This label is positioned on the front side of the hydraulic tank, back side of the fuel tank and front side of the upper frame.
 Follow all warnings.
 Failure to comply may result in serious injury or death.

-- ♠ Escaping fluid under pressure can penetrate the skin causing serious injury or death. - ♠ Relieve all pressure before disconnecting any hydraulic, coolant or fuel lines etc. - See the maintenance section for details.
+- ♠ Escaping fluid under pressure can penetrate the skin causing serious injury or death. - ♠ Relieve all pressure before disconnecting any hydraulic, coolant or fuel lines etc. - ※ See the maintenance section for details.